Phở Gà Recipe

 Keep the broth transparent by cooking it uncovered.
 Putting the spices in the filter bag also helps.

 Simmer the spice bag and the chicken at different times.
-Otherwise, the intense flavors of the spices will overwhelm the savory sweetness of chicken.
+Otherwise, the intense flavors of the spices will overwhelm the savory sweetness of the chicken.

 Don’t cook the spice bag for too long, or it will impart an extremely strong taste to the broth that many people may find unsuitable.

-Pho broth can last up to 5 – 6 days in the fridge, while the noodles and chicken can stay in good condition for half that time.
+Phở broth can last up to 5 – 6 days in the fridge, while the noodles and chicken can stay in good condition for half that time.
 That is to say, you have to store them separately in air-tight containers.

-If you already mix the broth with the noodles, try to finish the dish as soon as 2 days.
+If you already mixed the broth with the noodles, try to finish the dish as soon as 2 days.
 In terms of freezing, you can keep the chicken and noodles for 3 months and the broth for half a year in the freezer.

-Refresh Your Palate With Chicken Pho
+Refresh Your Palate With Phở Gà

 Chicken Pho Recipe

-Chicken Pho takes less time to cook than the traditional version with beef, but it is every bit as delicious as the classic version.
+Phở gà takes less time to cook than the traditional version with beef, but it is every bit as delicious as the classic version.
 Cook it by following these simple steps and taste for yourself!

-5 from 2 votes
+5 from 3 votes

-Print Pin Rate
+Print Pin Rate Save Recipe

 Course: Main Course